gruntjs/grunt-contrib-pug/docs/jade-options.md

 Compile to JS template functions for client-side use rather than directly to HTML.

+Make sure to also include the Jade runtime (only `runtime.js`) as described in the [Jade documentation](https://github.com/visionmedia/jade#browser-support).

 ## namespace
 Type: `String`, `Boolean`
 Default: **JST**